esmf-org/esmf/src/addon/ESMX/README.md

 Each generic component label must be associated with an actual component model through the `XXX_model` field, where `XXX` is replaced by the actual generic component label, e.g. `ATM`, `OCN`, etc. The association is made by specifying the *component-name* used in the `esmxBuild.yaml` file discussed earlier.
 The options in the example are `tawas` and `lumo`.

 Finally the `startTime` and `stopTime` fields set the start and stop time of the run, respectively.
 The `runSeq` field defines the run sequence.
+The *default* time step of the outer run sequence loop, i.e. if using the `@*` syntax, is set to `stopTime - startTime`.

 ### Dynamically loading components from shared objects at run-time